jeroentaverne/msx_keyboard_interface/README.md

 Firmware update:

--	Make sure you downloaded a .uf2 file from this github page.
+-	Make sure you received or downloaded a .uf2 file from this github page.
 Never use any other .uf2 file!
 -	Turn off the MSX.
 -	Disconnect the USB keyboard.
 -	Remove the interface from the MSX.